-The Service also provides consultation and liaison to general Mental Health Services, including provision of cultural support with formal reviews and a network of community services based at Wellington, Wairarapa, Manawatu, Wanganui, Hawke's Bay and Gisborne/East Coast.
+The Service also provides consultation and liaison to General Mental Health Services, including provision of cultural support with formal reviews and a network of community services based at Wellington, Wairarapa, Manawatu, Wanganui, Hawke's Bay and Gisborne/East Coast.

-The forensic community teams are multidisciplinary based with their principal role as providing mental health services to all prisons (there are 6 prisons and a third of New Zealand's total prison population in the Central Region) and courts (there are 17 court systems) in the region.
-These teams also follow up in the community certain tangata whaiora/consumers that transition from the inpatient units.
-The Central Regional Forensic Service also is involved with the Youth Court providing a Court Liaison Service and completing specialist psychological or psychiatric assessments ordered by the Court through Children Young Persons & Family Act, 1989 (Section 333).
+The forensic community teams are multidisciplinary based with their principal role as providing mental health services to prisons and courts in the region.

+The Central Regional Forensic Service also is involved with the Youth Court providing a Court Liaison Service and completing specialist psychological or psychiatric assessments ordered by the Court through Children Young Persons & Family Act, 1989 (Section 333, and provide mental health services to: Youth Offending unit and CYF's residential unit.

+Nga Taiohi is the national secure youth forensic 10 beds unit for the treatment of Rangatahi (young people) with severe health and/or alcohol and other drugs (AOD) issues who have offended or alleged to have offended and are involved in New Zealand's justice system.